 The glacier sits in Bernardo O’Higgins National Park, in southern Chile, with a surface area that is currently 786 square miles.

-The fact the glacier grows 50 metres in height, length and density every day means it is unlike any other glacier in Patagonia or, in fact, most of the world, including the Arctic.
+The fact the glacier grows 3 feet in height, length and density every day means it is unlike any other glacier in Patagonia or, in fact, most of the world, including the Arctic.
 The sheer weight of this glacial mass squeezes out bubbles of air from the ice, which creates its otherworldly blue hue.

 The glacier is at the end of the soaring Eyre Fjord, with two side fjords to the east, named Falcon and Exmouth.
 The word fjord actually originates from a Nordic term meaning a narrow inlet of sea with steep sides created by a glacier, and seeing this magnificent wall of ice will make you feel as if you’ve been pulled back in time thousands of years – before the term was even coined.